millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

 ## Introduction

-In this section of the lab, you will be uploading files to the Oracle Cloud Innfrastructure (OCI) Object Storage, creating sample tables, loading data into them from files on the OCI Object Storage, and troubleshooting data loads with errors.
+In this lab, you will be uploading files to the Oracle Cloud Innfrastructure (OCI) Object Storage, creating sample tables, loading data into them from files on the OCI Object Storage, and troubleshooting data loads with errors.

 ## Objectives